GiA's Online Gallery

 My art shows how I feel and what I’ve been through.
 I build each piece slowly, using layers and textures with different tools like big and small brushes and palette knives.
 I like to mix strokes and layers to create movement and depth.
 Bright neon colors bring energy to my art, while black and white outlines help shape it and give it contrast.

-I look up to artists like Vincent van Gogh and Frida Kahlo because they used their art to be real about their emotions and struggles.
-Like them, I use painting to share what’s on my heart.
-I’ve been through a lot, including feeling abandoned and having to protect myself at a young age.
-For a long time, I didn’t know how to deal with it...until I found painting.
-It helped me heal.
+I’m inspired by artists like Vincent van Gogh and Frida Kahlo because they were honest about their feelings and struggles through their art.
+I paint in the same way, straight from the heart.
+I’ve faced hard things in life, including feeling abandoned and learning to protect myself at a young age.
+For a long time, I didn’t know how to deal with those feelings until I found painting.
+Art helped me heal.

 A message I come back to often is: “the light found me in my darkness.”
 I use bright colors on dark backgrounds to show the balance between pain and hope, struggle and healing.
 I want my art to show others that even in hard times, there’s always a way through.